Henry Geldzahler: Life and career

+Geldzahler appeared, as himself, in the David Hockney biopic, A Bigger Splash (1974).

-In 1978 Geldzhaler left the Met and was succeeded in his role there by Thomas B. Hess.
+In 1978 Geldzahler left the Met and was succeeded in his role there by Thomas B. Hess.
 He was then appointed the Commissioner of Cultural Affairs for New York City by Mayor Edward I. Koch.

 As an openly gay man who was part of the Koch administration and the conservative Metropolitan Museum of Art, Geldzahler contributed significant time and effort to AIDS-related causes.
+Raymond Foye, publisher of Hanuman Books, was his companion for many years.

 After leaving his New York City government cultural post, he continued to write on art, and acted as an independent curator, working at the alternative space P.S.
 1 and the austere high modernist Dia Art Foundation.